porsche-design-system/porsche-design-system/packages/components/src/components/action/switch/switch.examples.md

 A switch is only used for these binary actions that occur immediately after the user “flips the switch”.
 Commonly it is used for “on/off” state.

+It is a controlled component.
+This means it does not contain any internal state, and you got full control over its behavior.

 ## Basic example

 The **Switch** component can be used with a visible or hidden label, but it's recommended to keep the label visible for better accessibility whenever possible.